CrowdWare/nrg/README.md

 Then A generates a QR code based on his public key.
 Then B scans that QR code and knows the public key now.
 Next B is showing a QR code and let A scan it.
 All of these four people have to scan eachother.
-They area now able to make safe transactions using PK encryption.
+They are now able to make safe transactions using PK encryption.

 Now A is creating a bond with the app for 60 minutes for example.
 Then he needs two people, a man and a woman, with the same app, signing his bond.
 After signing he is now able to pay with this bond.
 The bond is signed with PK encrypion and is added to a local blockchain.